Join IBM Research – Africa:

 IBM recognizes the huge potential impact of research and smarter systems in helping to build Africa’s future.
 For this reason, the IBM Recruiting team invites professors, scientists and qualified university students to participate in a Research Virtual Recruiting Event for several open positions at the recently opened IBM Research – Africa Laboratory.

 Recruiting great employees is vital to our success and to building a Smarter Planet.
-So join us for our Research Virtual Recruiting Event on 5 December 2013 @ 19:00 EAT (17:00 CET, see more time zones) to learn more.
+Watch a replay of the Research Virtual Recruiting Event from 5 December 2013 to learn more.

 Read more about IBM Research's new Lab in Nairobi, Kenya.